Xenophobia: South Africa

 Xenophobia in South Africa has been present in both the apartheid and post–apartheid eras.
 Hostility between the British and Boers exacerbated by the Second Boer War led to rebellion by poor Afrikaners who looted British-owned shops.
 South Africa also passed numerous acts intended to keep out Indians, such as the Immigrants Regulation Act of 1913, which provided for the exclusion of "undesirables", a group of people that included Indians.
 This effectively halted Indian immigration.
 The Township Franchise Ordinance of 1924 was intended to "deprive Indians of municipal franchise".
 Xenophobic attitudes toward the Chinese have also been present, sometimes in the form of robberies or hijackings, and a hate speech case in 2018 was put to court the year later with 11 offenders on trial.

 In 1994 and 1995, gangs of armed youth destroyed the homes of foreign nationals living in Johannesburg, demanding that the police work to repatriate them to their home countries.

 In 2008, a widely documented spate of xenophobic attacks occurred in Johannesburg.
 It is estimated that tens of thousands of migrants were displaced; property, businesses and homes were widely looted.
 The death toll after the attack stood at 56.

 In 2015, another widely documented series of xenophobic attacks occurred in South Africa, mostly against migrant Zimbabweans.
 This followed remarks by Zulu King Goodwill Zwelithini kaBhekuzulu stating that the migrants should "pack their bags and leave".
 As of 20 April 2015, 7 people had died and more than 2000 foreigners had been displaced.

 Following the riots and murders of other Africans from 2008 and 2015, violence again broke out in 2019.

 Sudan

 In the Sudan, black African captives in the civil war were often enslaved, and female prisoners were often abused sexually, with their Arab captors claiming that Islamic law grants them permission.
-According to CBS News, slaves have been sold for US$50 a piece.
+According to CBS News, slaves have been sold for US$50 apiece.
 In September 2000, the U.S. State Department alleged that "the Sudanese government's support of slavery and its continued military action which has resulted in numerous deaths are due in part to the victims' religious beliefs."
 Jok Madut Jok, professor of history at Loyola Marymount University, states that the abduction of women and children of the south is slavery by any definition.
 The government of Sudan insists that the whole matter is no more than the traditional tribal feuding over resources.